FAQs – Hypnotherapy

 7. Will I lose control when I’m under hypnosis?

 Hypnosis is a natural, relaxed state.
 Because of this, you can’t be made to do anything you don’t want to do.
 At any time, a person can decide to stop the session – though usually, people really enjoy the relaxation.
-Nobody can ask you to give out your bank account details, passwords, skeletons lurking in your cupboards or any information you don’t want to give!
+Nobody can ask you to give out your bank account details, passwords, skeletons lurking in your cupboards or in fact, any information you don’t want to give!
+Be reassured, our work together is respectful and ethical: our focus is on your wellbeing and how you can move towards the changes you would like to experience in your life.

 8. Will I be made to look silly under hypnosis?